massimorid/MrXbet-Chatbot/README.md

   **FR4**: The chatbot will respond to non-related querys with the following message "I cannot answer your question, I am only here to assist you with casino related-queries"

-  **FR5**: The chatbot will respond to gambling related queries with the following message "I cannot answer your question, I am not legally allowed to offer gamglind advice"
+  **FR5**: The chatbot will respond to gambling related queries with the following message "I cannot answer your question, I am not legally allowed to offer gamgling advice"

   **FR6**: The chatbot will redirect the conversation to CS if explicitly queried from the user